 - You can use paid storage facilities, but this quickly gets expensive.

 Certainly sell your car, go ahead and sell your house, those two things have well-established mechanisms.

 How to sell your possessions and gear?
-We found that local buy swap sell Facebook groups were our best option.
+We found that local buy swap sell Facebook groups were our best option for reaching potential buyers.
 If there isn’t one in your area, start one.
-Once the big stuff was gone and we were closer to departure we opened our garage and had a garage sale which lasted weeks.
+Once the big ticket items were gone and we were closer to departure we opened our garage and had a garage sale which lasted weeks.
 Most things we wanted to sell, sold.

 Items that sold easily, some surprising, included: